- Ph.D. Civil Engineering, The University of Texas at Austin, 2013

 - B.S.
 Chemical Engineering, University of Missouri-Columbia, 2006

-Dr. Ashlynn S. Stillwell is an Assistant Professor in Civil and Environmental Engineering at the University of Illinois at Urbana-Champaign.
+Dr. Ashlynn S. Stillwell is an Associate Professor and the Elaine F. and William J. Hall Excellence Faculty Scholar in Civil and Environmental Engineering at the University of Illinois at Urbana-Champaign.
+Her research focuses on creating sustainable water and energy systems in a policy-relevant context, including projects on urban water and energy sustainability, water impacts of electric power generation, and green stormwater infrastructure.
 She earned a B.S. in Chemical Engineering from the University of Missouri (2006), and an M.S. in Environmental and Water Resources Engineering (2010), M.P.Aff in Public Affairs (2010), and Ph.D. in Civil Engineering (2013) from The University of Texas at Austin.
 Her previous work experience includes consulting engineering at Burns & McDonnell and policy research at the Congressional Research Service.
-Her awards include the National Science Foundation CAREER award, the 2015 Girl Scouts of Central Illinois Woman of Distinction Award in Science, Technology, Engineering, and Mathematics, the 2018 Rose Award for Teaching Excellence, and the 2018 AEESP Award for Outstanding Teaching in Environmental Engineering and Science.
-Dr. Stillwell has also been included on the List of Teachers Ranked as Excellent by their Students.
+She received the National Science Foundation CAREER award and the UCOWR Early Career Award for Applied Research for her research work on the energy-water nexus.
+She was honored with the 2015 Girl Scouts of Central Illinois Woman of Distinction Award in Science, Technology, Engineering, and Mathematics, the 2018 Rose Award for Teaching Excellence, and the 2018 AEESP Award for Outstanding Teaching in Environmental Engineering and Science.
+Dr. Stillwell has also been included on the List of Teachers Ranked as Excellent by their Students at Illinois.
 She serves on the Board of Directors of the Girl Scouts of Central Illinois and Faith in Place.
-Her research interests include the urban water and energy sustainability, water impacts of thermoelectric power generation, and green stormwater infrastructure.

 - urban water and energy sustainability, electricity and water resources, green stormwater infrastructure, energy and water policy analysis